St Martin’s Griffin, $12.95, ISBN 0-312-30069-7

 Multigenerational Women’s Fiction, 2002

 Rhythms, Donna Hill’s big time mainstream debut, is a disappointment.
 It is a story of three generations of African-American women, but as the story progresses, it relies too much on trite Hallmark movie clichés that ultimately dumbs down the whole story.
-There is always a charm in this author’s writing style that appeals to me, but in the end, Rhythms seems more like an overwrought “Forgive above reason!” greeting card than anything else.
+There is always a charm in this author’s writing style that appeals to me, but in the end, this one seems more like an overwrought “Forgive above reason!” greeting card than anything else.

 This story starts in 1927, when young Cora Harvey falls in love with town doctor David Mackey and dreams of life as a singer in the Big City, away from the small town of Ruddell which is all she knows all her life.
 When she loses her parents, she leaves town – and David – only to learn that life out there in the big city is really nasty, especially when racism and crime collide.
 Like a young lamb caught in a crossfire between ravenous wolves, she can only come to a bad end.